 When no header compression response has been received in response to a header compression request within dot11HeaderCompressionResponseTimeout, an S1G STA shall transmit another header compression request.

 A STA that receives a PV1 frame with one or more compressed addresses that it has not stored or which causes a decryption error should transmit an unsolicited header compression response to the transmitter of the PV1 frames, in which the Store A3, and Store A4 fields are all equal to 0.
 The unsolicited header compression response shall include the TID/ACI of the received PV1 frame in the TID/ACI subfield of the CCMP Update field if the received frame caused a decryption error, where the CCMP Update field shall indicate the stored values for the BPN and Key ID that correspond to the received PV1 frame.
+A WUR non-AP STA that receives a protected WUR frame which causes a MIC failure should transmit an unsolicited header compression response to the WUR AP, in which the Store A3, Store A4 and CCMP Update Present fields are all equal to 0.
+The unsolicited header compression response shall include the WUR Protection Update field, where the WUR Protection Update field shall include the stored values of the BPN and Key ID that correspond to the received WUR frame.

 A STA that has previously transmitted PV1 frames of a given TID/ACI to a peer STA and that receives an unsolicited header compression response from the peer STA relative to that TID/ACI shall transmit a header compression request to the transmitter of the header compression response.
 The header compression request shall include all the addresses that the transmitting STA requests to be stored at the receiver and/or the security information that corresponds to the indicated TID/ACI.
+A WUR AP that has previously transmitted protected WUR frames to a WUR non-AP STA and that receives an unsolicited header compression response from the WUR non-AP STA shall transmit a header compression request to the transmitter of the header compression response.
+The header compression request shall include the security information that corresponds to the transmitted protected WUR frames.

 (CID 2589, 2314)